-Our job is to help your child achieve their very best while at our school.
+Our job is to help your child achieve their very best whilst at Allanson Street Primary School.
 You know your child well and you may feel that they need some additional help or support for some or all of their time at school.
-We want to make you aware of the types of support available for your child at Allanson Street Primary School and help you understand who can support you and how our Special Educational Needs and Disability (SEND) provision is accessed.
+We want to make you aware of the types of support available for your child during their time with us and help you understand who can support you and how our Special Educational Needs and Disability (SEND) provision is accessed.

-How will school know if my child needs extra help?
+How does Allanson Street know if my child needs extra help?

-- Home visits or concerns raised by parents/carers. - Transition meetings with previous setting, professionals and parent/carers. - Liaison with previous school. - Child performing below age expected levels. - Concerns raised by teacher, for example, behaviour or self-esteem is affecting performance. - Liaison with external agencies. - Health diagnosis from a paediatrician.
+- Home visits or concerns raised by parents/carers.

+- Transition meetings with previous setting, professionals and parent/carers.

+- Liaison with previous school.

+- Child performing below age expectation.

+- Concerns raised by teacher, for example, behaviour or self-esteem is affecting performance.

+- Liaison with external agencies.

+- Health diagnosis from a paediatrician.